Challenges

 - Customer Relations Department: For customers (consumers) and local communities

-- Online inquiry form: For customers (consumers), shareholders and investors, and NGOs
+- Online inquiry form: For customers (consumers), shareholders and investors, and NGOs/NPOs

 We have performed a scenario analysis of the impact climate change could potentially have on Group corporate activities.

-- Assess the significance of each risk and opportunity, and identify those of high significance
+- ③ Assess the significance of risks and opportunities, identify those of high significance and organize measures against risks

 In our analysis, we evaluated the impact of climate-related risks and opportunities in a baseline scenario (3-4°C scenario) and a transition scenario (1.5°C scenario).